opensearch-project/security-dashboards-plugin/README.md

 If you find a bug, or have a feature request, please don't hesitate to open an issue in this repository.

-For more information, see [project website](https://opensearch.org/) and [documentation](https://opensearch.org/docs/latest).
-If you need help and are unsure where to open an issue, try [forums](https://discuss.opendistrocommunity.dev/).
+For more information, see [project website](https://wazuh.com/) and [documentation](https://documentation.wazuh.com/current/index.html).
+If you need help and are unsure where to open an [issue](https://github.com/wazuh/wazuh-security-dashboards-plugin/issues).

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## Security

-If you discover a potential security issue in this project we ask that you notify OpenSearch Security directly via email to security@opensearch.org.
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](https://github.com/wazuh/wazuh-security-dashboards-plugin/issues/new/choose).
 Please do **not** create a public GitHub issue.

 ## License